-Purdue Agriculture’s strategic plan entitled “People, Purpose, Impact” outlines important initiatives in our core missions of research, teaching and Extension with international programs as an overarching priority.
+Purdue Agriculture’s strategic plan entitled “Growing a Sustainable Future” outlines important initiatives in our core missions of research, teaching and Extension with international programs as an overarching priority.
 One of our core values—that we are ‘Dedicated to diversity, inclusiveness, and a global perspective in the broadest sense of these terms’ is reflected in all of the goals outlined in the plan.
 In addition, Goal #6 specifically challenges us to ‘Strengthen a community and a climate where diverse and unique contributions, talents and skills of faculty, staff, and students are acknowledged, valued, respected, and rewarded, and where service for the good of the College is valued and excellence in discovery, learning, engagement, and their integration is pursued.’
 The importance of this to our College is noted by the link to the Office of Multicultural Programs (OMP) on Purdue Agriculture homepage which leads to their strategic plan.

 Agricultural Research at Purdue supports discovery initiatives and has recently become responsible for the graduate student program in the College of Agriculture.
 To meet the research mission of the Ag Experiment Station, Agriculture Research supports faculty and staff in the College of Agriculture, College of Veterinary Medicine and the College of Health and Human Sciences.
 The College of Agriculture, through Ag Research, recently developed six strategic themes to describe what we do.